jamesTait-jt/go-performance-tips/README.md

 Benchmark_PersonBytes-10        12817989                91.76 ns/op           16 B/op          4 allocs/op
 ```

 So we are allocating even more memory to the heap due to the string conversions of the `age` and `height` fields.
-Now, let's introduce some unsafe functions to help us out (these ones are avtually pretty safe!)
+Now, let's introduce some unsafe functions to help us out (these ones are actually pretty safe!)

 ```go
 func ToInt(bytes []byte) (int, bool) {